jace-ys/lab-automation/docs/development.md

 - `docker v1.13.0`
 - `docker-compose v1.10.0`

 These are mostly used to spin up containers containing auxiliary services that are depended upon by the service you're trying to develop.
-Some of these auxiliary services include the `db.redis` and `pubsub.redis` services.
+Some of the common ones include the `db.redis` and `pubsub.redis` services.

 On top of that, you will also need to meet the minimum requirements listed in each service's README.